-\boxtimes As names come up on the waiting list, the Housing Authority verifies eligibility f or admi issio n to pub lic housir ıg.

-- The HAPGC uses the following non-income screening factors to establish eligibility for admission to public housing.

-- Criminal or Drug-related activity,

-- Rental history,
+- As names come up on the waiting list, the Housing Authority verifies eligibility for admission to public housing. - The HAPGC uses the following non-income screening factors to establish eligibility for admission to public housing. - Criminal or Drug-related activity, - Rental history,

 - National Sex Offender Life Registry,

 - Credit Report and

+- EIV Multiple Subsidy and Income Discrepancies.